I’m taking my bedroom back.

 If I had to do it again I would probably have sewn a liner on the back of the fabric because it has a see-through look I don’t love.

 But overall, I really like result of my easy DIY Roman shades.
 They look pretty and give us privacy in our room.
 Also, they don’t cover up the molding that I love so much.
 Plus, I have extra fabric from the panels that I can now use to make throw pillows (another item that makes me feel oh-so- grown-up!).
+For help with this and more, you can find more great sewing tips and product reviews from our friends at Teach You To Sew!

 These roman shades are the perfect addition to Operation Master Bedroom Takeback.
 Now I’m off to make a “No Toys Allowed” sign for the door to the bedroom!